 Instructions

-- Air fry bacon at 400 for 10 minutes – hold down slices with two knives
+- Air fry bacon at 400 for 10 minutes – hold down slices with two knives6 slices bacon

 - After potatoes are done in microwave, set in the fridge for 5-10 minutes to cool